frankosan/pypers/README.md

 ```

-Once the server is up and running, to submit a pipeline
+Once the server is up and running, to submit a pipeline, type

 ```{r, engine='bash', count_lines}
 np_submit.py pipeline_name.cfg